kristopherjohnson/kjchess/README.md

 Note: On macOS, XBoard and PolyGlot can be installed from [Homebrew](https://brew.sh) with `brew install xboard polyglot`.

-`kjchess-cli` may work with other UCI user interfaces, but its UCI implementation is very rudimentary and has only been tested with XBoard and PolyGlot.
-In particular, it does not implement the "position fen ..." command that some UIs use to set up a position.
+`kjchess-cli` may work with other UCI user interfaes, but its UCI implementation is very rudimentary and has only been tested with XBoard and PolyGlot and with Scid vs Mac.